 Make sure your house is sitting on a strong foundation

 Foundations are literally what homes rest on, making them sound and stable.
 It's very important for you to take care of yours; renovating or replacing it whenever necessary.
-Unfortunately, there are many causes for a foundation to collapse or crack: unstable ground, ground motion and the age of the building it supports.
+Unfortunately, there are many causes for a foundation to collapse or crack.
+It can be because of unstable ground, ground motion, and the age of the building it supports.

 Here are a few signs that indicate your foundation may need to be checked: cracks in your exterior masonry, unusual cracks in your interior walls, uneven floors, hard-to-close doors or windows, and water seeping into your basement.
 In some areas, you may also have to make your foundation water-resistant to clay soil.
 You must take the precautionary measure of installing a French drain to prevent water from accumulating around your foundation.
 Otherwise, you significantly increase the risk of foundation degradation and soil erosion problems.

-Although there are many methods for repairing or replacing your foundation, there's only one rule of thumb to follow: choosing a contractor who is up to the task of this important project.
+Although there are many methods for repairing or replacing your foundation, there's only one rule of thumb to follow.
+Choose a contractor who is up to the task of this important project.